JuliaSparse/SuiteSparseGraphBLAS.jl/docs/src/index.md

 # SuiteSparseGraphBLAS.jl

-SuiteSparseGraphBLAS.jl is a package for sparse linear algebra on arbitrary semirings, with a particular focus on graph computations.
+Fast sparse linear algebra is an essential part of the scientific computing toolkit.
+Outside of the usual applications, like differential equations, sparse linear algebra provides an elegant way to express graph algorithms on adjacency and incidence matrices.
+The GraphBLAS standard specifies a set of operations for computing sparse matrix graph algorithm in a vein similar to the BLAS or LAPACK standards.

-It aims to provide a Julian wrapper over Tim Davis' SuiteSparse:GraphBLAS reference implementation of the GraphBLAS C specification.
+SuiteSparseGraphBLAS.jl is a blazing fast package for shared memory sparse matrix operations which wraps Tim Davis' SuiteSparse:GraphBLAS implementation of the GraphBLAS C specification.

 # Installation